I’m sure I speak for everyone when I say that January feels like a lifetime ago.

 For now, control what you can.
 Work with what you know.
 And keep communication clear and candid.

 FaceTime or face-to-face – what do you think works better?
-Share your thoughts and experiences with the #TalentVoices hashtag.Posted 11 months ago
+Share your thoughts and experiences with the #TalentVoices hashtag.Posted about 1 year ago